Code-Institute-Submissions/TimeaKovacs86-Getawaydestination/README.md

 #### Home page

+- As a user, I want to see the searched city without any markers when I am clicking on the search button without any searching criteria.
 - As a user, I want to get feedback is the searching field is empty.
 - As a user, I want to find cities for vacation destination.
 - As a user, I want to find restaurants around the searched city.